Integrated Planning for S&OP

 Although the second appears to be cosmetic, this is, in fact, the major driver for the organizational planning divide.
 Often Sales Managers are required to develop a Sales Forecast in dollars for sales planning and management.
 This allows management to assess risks and opportunities to plan and where to invest the funds to plug the budget gaps.
 More recently, there is this requirement for a monthly tactical call where Sales Managers are required to call the current month (A forecast that has no value to the supply chain) and how it will close.
 This focus on the short-term also does not align the goals of the Sales function with S&OP.

-The focus on dollars and the nightmarish sleepless nights to create a dollar forecast is a far cry from the unit-based demand plan presented in the S&OP meetings.
+The focus on dollars and the nightmarish sleepless nights to create a dollar forecast is a far cry from the unit-based demand plan presented in the sales planning software meetings.
 Although in principle most sales managers agree that it is a noble thing to improve the forecast accuracy of the volume plan in units, this just does not get on the priority list given the extreme pressures in other “salesy” things.

 For Demand and Supply to meet and discuss the Sales operations of the company, this communication and objective gap has to be bridged.